akhilperincherry/akhilperincherry.github.io/index.md

 My research interests are in domain adaptation (via generative modeling, semi/self/un-supervised learning), multimodal learning and task-agnostic learning.
 In general, I am interested in solving problems that stem from a lack of annotated or domain-specific data and problems where testing data is distributionally different from training data.

 In my current job, I primarily work on object detection, tracking and segmentation using camera data and point cloud data.
-I graduated from the University of Florida in 2016.
+I graduated from the University of Florida with my masters.
 Before that, I worked at the Indian Institute of Science under [Prof. K R Ramakrishnan](https://iiscprofiles.irins.org/profile/3742) at the Computer Vision and Artificial Intelligence (CVAI) lab where I worked on touch-interface applications using a projector-camera based setup.

 ---

 ### Publications

+* Tao Jun Lin, Wenqing Wang, Yujiao Shi, **Akhil Perincherry**, Ankit Vora, Hongdong Li, [Geometry-guided Cross-view Diffusion for One-to-many Cross-view Image Synthesis](https://arxiv.org/abs/2412.03315), International Conference on 3D Vision (3DV), 2025

-* Yujiao Shi, Hongdong Li, **Akhil Perincherry**, Ankit Vora, Weakly-supervised Camera Localization by Ground-to-satellite Image Registration, In Proc.
+* Yujiao Shi, Hongdong Li, **Akhil Perincherry**, Ankit Vora, [Weakly-supervised Camera Localization by Ground-to-satellite Image Registration](https://link.springer.com/chapter/10.1007/978-3-031-72673-6_3), In Proc.
 European conference on computer vision (ECCV), 2024

 * Yanhao Zhang, Yujiao Shi, Shan Wang, Ankit Vora, **Akhil Perincherry**, Yongbo Chen, Hongdong Li, [Increasing SLAM Pose Accuracy by Ground-to-Satellite Image Registration](https://arxiv.org/pdf/2404.09169), In Proc.
 IEEE Conference on Robotics and Automation (ICRA), 2024